Why You Too, Should Be Leaping Out of Life Size Eggs and Waxing on About Cauliflower

 by Thea Fiore-Bloom, PhD

-Constant work “building our online platform,” can leave us dull as dirt.
+Constant work “building our online platform” can leave artists and writers dull as dirt.

 If this Dr. Suessian surrealist can’t inspire us to undo a few buttons and have some damn fun — we got issues.

 6 Surreal Things You Don’t Know About Salvador Dalí (1904-1989)

 Fact 1.
 Dalí’s Morning Spiel Was A Shocker

 What do you say to yourself when you get up every morning?